7 Dog Allergy Medications Prescribed By Vets

 Clemastine

-Like hydroxyzine, clemastine is a prescription-strength antihistamine.
+Like hydroxyzine, clemastine is a prescription-strength antihistamine for dogs.
 It’s more effective than Benadryl in many cases of canine allergies, but not as effective as more targeted medications.
-Still, many veterinarians recommend this medication in the case of mild skin allergies, due to its low cost and low risk of side effects.
+Still, many veterinarians recommend this medication in cases of mild skin allergies, due to its low cost and low risk of side effects.

 Highlights